What is Kanban methodology?

 Step 3: Assign tasks to each section

 Once all your tasks are prioritized, you can organize them on your Kanban board.
 Drag the task cards to one of your five vertical sections and fill out your Kanban template.
-Largely speaking, lower priority tasks should be assigned to the Backlog section while your team focuses on completing higher priority tasks.
+Largely speaking, lower priority tasks should be assigned to the backlog section while your team focuses on completing higher priority tasks.

 Step 4: Refine and optimize your template as needed